Brew Guides

 Single Cup Pour-Over

-What to expect: A complex, flavorful, evenly extracted cup that brings out the place(s) of origin’s flavor notes
+What to expect: A complex, flavorful, and evenly extracted cup that brings out the best of each origin's flavors

-Recommended coffee: Light to medium roast with sweet, citrusy, floral notes — one that can be enjoyed thoroughly on its own
+Recommended coffee: Light to medium roast, with sweet, citrusy, and floral notes – one that can be enjoyed thoroughly on its own

 Method: